alex-quin-gabriel/understanding-logic/tff/README.md

 ## Creating test

-You can generated test scenarios for the conjectures in the `tests` folder by editing `tests/create-test.py` to adjust the number of instances to create, and the running `python create-test.py > test-scenario.tff` in the `tests` directory.
+You can generate test scenarios for the conjectures in the `tests` folder by editing `tests/create-test.py` to adjust the number of instances to create, and then running `python create-test.py > test-scenario.tff` in the `tests` directory.

 To modify the tests to use the ROS 2 formalism, set `USE_ROS_FORMALISMS = True`